From Pack Creek to Your Backyard: How Bear Cub Play Reveals Nature’s Parenting

 Best Time for Bear Watching

 Understanding the best time for bear-watching in Juneau is crucial for a successful trip.
-The bear viewing season typically runs from mid-June through early September, with the salmon runs peaking in late July and August.
+The bear viewing season typically runs from Early May through early September, with the salmon runs peaking in late July and August.
 This is when bears are most active and easy to spot near streams and rivers.

 In early summer, you may witness beards feeding on vegetation or clamming on tidal flats.
 As salmon return to spawn, bear activity increases dramatically.
 Mother bears with cubs are also more visible during this time, offering heartwarming and educational moments.